biopragmatics/bioregistry/.github/ISSUE_TEMPLATE/request-new-prefix.md

 ## Optional

+The following entries are optional, but nice to have.
+If you're having trouble with some of these, go ahead and submit your issue and we can discuss below :)

 ### Pattern

 > Replace this with a regular expression that matches all identifiers in the resource.
 Do not include redundant information about the prefix within the pattern.
-This information can be inferred from the "Namespace Embedded in Identifier" field directly belo
+This information can be inferred from the "Namespace Embedded in Identifier" field directly below

 ### Namespace Embedded in Identifier